tasansga/haraka-ldap/README.md

 * `searchfilter`: *optional*, default: (&(objectclass=*)(uid=%u))
 Search filter to lookup the user's DN.
 The param `%u` denotes the uid/username as given during login.
 As result the search filter should return the object(s) to be used for a simple bind attempt.
 Authentication will fail if the search filter doesn't return exactly one matching object.
 * `dn`: *optional*, default: undefined
 `dn` is an array of template DN to check for the given uid.
 This is an alternate mode of lookup, where the plugin inserts the uid in the DN template and immediately tries to bind instead of doing a search for the DN first.
-A template DN looks like `uid=%u,ou=users,dc=my-domain,dc=com`.
+A template DN looks like `uid=%u,ou=users,dc=example,dc=com`.
 The param `%u` denotes the uid/username as given during login.

 ### \[authz\]